Civic Center Parking Structure Renovation

 10. When is the project expected to be completed?

-The project is planned to be fully completed by March 18, 2026, with final cleanup and demobilization occurring in mid-March.
+The project is planned to be fully completed late Spring 2026.

 11. I have general project questions.
 Who can I contact?